 Simple English definitions for legal terms

-Read a random definition: debate
+Read a random definition: fractional currency

 A judicial trustee is a person appointed by a court to manage and execute a trust.
 A trust is when someone holds property for the benefit of another person.
 The trustee has a legal duty to protect and preserve the property and use it only for the beneficiary's benefit.
 There are different types of trustees, such as corporate trustees, testamentary trustees, and bankruptcy trustees.
 A trustee can also be held liable if they breach their fiduciary duty to the beneficiary.